 This step may seem obvious, but our support teams see a good amount of Magento Stores that are not in the correct mode!
 If your store is running in developer or default mode, you will have decreased functionality and performance that will impact your customer experience.

 As soon as you have a CDN, have removed needless modules, are in production mode and have optimized your cache, it’s great but not the end yet.
-The final piece is to ensure that your customers can find what they are looking for.
+The final piece is to ensure that your customers can find what they are looking for on Magento 2 search page.
 Our last step is all about search.
-Using ElasticSearch is not only required in Magento 2.4, but it is the recommended search by the Nexcess team.
+Using Magento 2 ElasticSearch engine is not only required in Magento 2.4, but it is the recommended search by the Nexcess team.

 Prepare Your Store

 Some of our top-10 recommendations on holiday season 2020 readiness are more complex than others, however, even some of the described improvements will upgrade your customer’s experience.
+Also, do not forget to perform Magento 2 upgrade to the latest version.
 In case you have any questions, Atwix and Nexcess will be happy to help you!

 We would like to thank Jessica Mott and the support team from Nexcess for preparing their practical advice.
 Check out more practical advice on improving Magento 2 performance from the team.